-Prophecy was the ability to understand and reveal content of the New Testament before God completed the writing of the New Testament in the first century.
-Thus, there are two dimensions to the gift of prophecy: (1) it was a revelatory gift that gave the content of the New Testament before God revealed it, and (2) it is the capacity to proclaim God’s Word.
-In 1 Corinthians 13:8 tongues came to an absolute stop (cease) but knowledge and prophecy were “rendered inoperative.”
+Prophecy was the ability to understand and reveal the content of the New Testament before God completed the writing of the New Testament in the first century.
+Thus, there are two dimensions to the gift of prophecy: (1) it was a revelatory gift that gave the New Testament content before God revealed it, and (2) it is the capacity to proclaim God’s Word.
+In 1 Corinthians 13:8, tongues came to an absolute stop (cease), but knowledge and prophecy were “rendered inoperative.”
 The latter term does not mean they ceased to exist but that they lost capacity.
 The Greeks used this term for cutting the hamstring of a horse so that he could not jump a fence.
-The horse was still alive but the cutting of his hamstring greatly reduced his capacity to function.
+The horse was still alive, but the cutting of his hamstring greatly reduced his capacity to function.
 That is the same with prophecy.
 Today people do not have the capacity to introduce new revelation, but they do have the capacity to preach the revelation they have (14:3).
-Prophecy as receptor of new revelation passed away with the completion of the New Testament (1 Co 13:8-10).
+Prophecy as a receptor of new revelation passed away with completing the New Testament (1 Co 13:8-10).

 God provides divine capacity for ministry.